nezaboodka/reactronic/README.md

 asynchronous calls, which prolong transaction execution until the whole chain of asynchronous operations is fully completed.

-### Trigger & Cache
+### Reaction & Cache

-Trigger is a function that is immediately called in response to state changes.
+Reaction is a function that is immediately called in response to state changes.
 Cache is a computed value having an associated function that is called on-demand to renew the value if it was invalidated.
-Trigger and cached functions are instrumented with hooks to seamlessly subscribe to those state objects and other cached functions (dependencies), which are used during their execution.
+Reactive and cached functions are instrumented with hooks to seamlessly subscribe to those state objects and other cached functions (dependencies), which are used during their execution.